MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sensitivity-labels.md

 **Child default labels not showing during team creation**

-Currently, a child label set as the default label for Teams will not show at the top of the list in the sensitivity labels dropdown in the team creation modal.
-Team creators can still use the drop down to apply the child label as a workaround.
+Currently, a child label set as the default label for Teams will not show at the top of the list in the sensitivity labels dropdown in the team creation model.
+Team creators can still use the dropdown to apply the child label as a workaround.

 **Support for sensitivity labels in the Microsoft Teams admin center**